moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Unit Testing

-It's possible to execute unit tests for your Bloblang mappings using the standard Bento unit test capabilities outlined in this document.
+Bloblang mappings can be tested using the standard Bento unit test capabilities described in this document.

 ## Trouble Shooting

-I'm seeing unable to reference message as structured (with 'this') when I try to run mappings with bento blobl.
+**Error:** *unable to reference message as structured (with 'this')* when running mappings with `bento blobl`.

-That particular error message means the mapping is failing to parse what's being fed in as a JSON document.
-Make sure that the data you are feeding in is valid JSON, and also that the documents do not contain line breaks as bento blobl will parse each line individually.
+This error indicates that the mapping is unable to parse the input as a valid JSON document.
+It is necessary to ensure that the input data is correctly formatted as JSON and that the documents do not contain line breaks.
+The `bento blobl` command parses each line as an individual document.

-Why?
-That's a good question.
-Bloblang supports non-JSON formats too, so it can't delimit documents with a streaming JSON parser like tools such as jq, so instead it uses line breaks to determine the boundaries of each message.
+Bloblang supports non-JSON formats; therefore, it does not use a streaming JSON parser to delimit documents.
+Instead, line breaks are used to determine the boundaries of each message.

 [Walkthrough](/resources/stacks/bento/bloblang/walkthrough/)